A World to End (preview)

 “What is this new world?”
 I wondered.

-Then it appeared, stretching out from my like putty – a string of brown.
+Then it appeared, stretching out around me like putty – a string of brown.

 “Desert…” I wondered aloud.
 “Hm.
 I wonder if all of the geography’s changed.”

-“Looks like it’s reverted back to a Hub City.”
+“Looks like it’s reverted back to a Hub City layout this time.”

 I turned.
 “Valentine!”

 She smiled warmly.
-See seemed more subdued… different somehow.
+She seemed more subdued… different somehow.

 “What’s a Hub City?”
 I asked.